lean-dojo/LeanCopilot/README.md

 ## Using LeanInfer in Your Project

-1. Edit your `lakefile.lean`.
-Add a dependency `require leanml from git "https://github.com/Peiyang-Song/leanml.git"` and package configuration option `moreLinkArgs := #["-lonnxruntime", "-lstdc++"]`.
+1. Edit `lakefile.lean` to add the dependency `require leanml from git "https://github.com/Peiyang-Song/leanml.git"` and package configuration option `moreLinkArgs := #["-lonnxruntime", "-lstdc++"]`.
 1. Run `lake update`.
-1. Follow the steps above to download the model, set the environment variables, run checks, and run `lake build`.
+1. Follow the steps above to download the model, set environment variables, run checks, and build the project.